hdbham/hbdham/README.md

 <h3 align="center">╭(◔ ◡ ◔)/ <h3>

-<h3>I am a Software Developer based in Salt Lake City, Utah.
-I am an activist first.
+<h3>I am an activist first.
 I fell in love with development when I learned it was a skill by which I can make life easier for people.
 The world is difficult and I want to give back wherever I can.</h3>

 - 🌱 I’m currently learning **MERN Full Stack Web Development** because I like the portability and accessibility of Web-based applications vs native.
 [Learn MORE about what Web can do](https://whatwebcando.today)